catalyzeio/stratum-docs/guides/php-mysql.md

 Your remotes will be unique to your origin and enivornment on Catalyze.

 ## Deploying your code
-The first time  you push your code to Catalyze, we require that you notify [support@catalyze.io](mailto:support@catalyze.io) that you have pushed code and your application finished building successfully.
+The first time you push your code to Stratum, we require that you notify [support@catalyze.io](mailto:support@catalyze.io) that you have pushed code and your application finished building successfully.

 Once the initial deployment has finished, we will notify you that it has completed.
-After the initial deployment, every subsequent time code is pushed to Catalyze using the command below, the application will be updated automatically.
+After the initial deployment, every subsequent time code is pushed to Stratum using the command below, the application will be updated automatically.

 *Note: Your application needs a [Procfile](https://github.com/catalyzeio/php-example-app/blob/master/Procfile) for deployment.
 If you are using the example application you do not need to worry about this as it is already done for you.
 TO DO - Explain what a Procfile is and how to make it*

 ### Deployment
-So now that we have everything in order, lets deploy your application to Catalyze.
+So now that we have everything in order, lets deploy your application to Stratum.

 Run the command below from within your working copy.
-This will push  our code up to Catalyze and start the build process.
+This will push  our code up to Stratum and start the build process.

 ```
 # git push catalyze master